About | Registration Info | Scholarships | Schedule | Be an Instructor

 The Foundations of Organizational Ombuds Practice course is offered multiple times each year virtually and in person.

 The IOA Foundations Course is designed for new practicing organizational ombuds and covers the fundamentals of the organizational ombuds role based on the principles of confidentiality, impartiality, independence, and informality.
-A limited number of scholarships are available to help IOA members take part in this course.

 Participants of this course will learn how to...